Our Life President is David Kirby OBE who established the OPA in 1985

-Edward Cheong - (CAP)
+Edward Cheong - (Clinical Advisory Patron)

-Grant Fullerton - (CAP)
+Grant Fullerton - (Clinical Advisory Patron)

 Grant is the lead Oesophago-Gastric Consultant Surgeon in Glasgow Royal Infirmary with major interests in management of malignant and complex benign upper GI disease.
 Grant is an Associate Professor of Clinical Surgery with extensive research interest in benign and malignant upper GI disease.
 His particular interest is in the field of Barretts oesophagus including its role in cancer development and treatment with Radiofrequency Ablation.